 All of those free consumer users help promote the product, which in turn leads to more business customers.

-Evernote has also used word of mouth to their by getting a write up in TechCrunch, creating an ambassador program as well as a holiday pledge program, and much more.
+Evernote has also used word of mouth to get a write up in TechCrunch, creating an ambassador program as well as a holiday pledge program, and much more.

 Here’s what we can take away from their success:

 TAKEAWAY #1: Connect with the big dogs.
 By reaching out to popular sites like Techcrunch as well as popular tech bloggers, Evernote’s success skyrocketed.
 And since they had such a good product, to begin with, people and companies were eager to talk/write about it (in other words, your product and story are more important than your connections).

 TAKEAWAY #2: Offer incentives to share.
 With Evernote’s referral program, the company allows users who sign up from a referral get a free month of premium while giving the referrers points to redeem for perks.

 TAKEAWAY #3: Use clever, timely promotions.
 During the holidays, Evernote petitioned potential users to sign up to receive email tips and guidance in order to get a better user experience during the holiday season.
 This specific and limited-time campaign exponentially grew Evernote’s user base.